joshuakevinjones/GaCDCourseProject/CodeBook.md

 The sensor signals (accelerometer and gyroscope) were pre-processed by applying noise filters and then sampled in fixed-width sliding windows of 2.56 sec and 50% overlap (128 readings/window).
 The sensor acceleration signal, which has gravitational and body motion components, was separated using a Butterworth low-pass filter into body acceleration and gravity.
 The gravitational force is assumed to have only low frequency components, therefore a filter with 0.3 Hz cutoff frequency was used.
 From each window, a vector of features was obtained by calculating variables from the time and frequency domain.

+* [Full Data] - Full description of the data (from the site originally containing the data)

+* [Project Data] - Project data set from the Coursera.org website

 ## For each record it is provided:

 - Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration.